Your diet may have to change after you have surgery for gallbladder cancer. This can also have an affect on your bowels.

 - wear a small pad in your pants – it may feel strange but might help to prevent embarrassing moments in public and so help you feel more confident

-- get a 'Just can't wait card' from the Bladder and Bowel Foundation – the card allows holders access to toilets in shops and pubs etc
+- get a 'Just can't wait card' from the Bladder and Bowel Community – the card allows holders access to toilets in shops and pubs etc